Maata Näkyvissä Festival

 Maata Näkyvissä Festival (Land Ahoy) is the biggest Christian music event in the Nordic countries.
 It takes place in Turku, Finland, the venue being HK Arena (previously known as Turkuhalli) and the Turku Fair Centre.
 The organizers of the event are the Lutheran Evangelical Association of Finland and the Evangelical Lutheran parishes of Turku.
-In 2010 the event was organized for the 26th time.
 The festival lasts from Friday to Sunday, and takes place in the latter half of November every year.
-There are about 1300 volunteers helping in the arrangements.

 History

 On September 19, 1984, 17-year-old Timo Vainio died from a heart attack during his school day.
 A memorial event was held a year later, in November 1985 in Pallivaha church in Turku with theme Maata Näkyvissä (Land Ahoy).
 In the event there were about 120 young people who decided to organize the event again next year.
+The event became the Maata Näkyvissä festival.

 In 2009, the event attracted nationwide attention in Finland due to swine influenza (H1N1) epidemic which was feared to spread dramatically in the festival.
 The topic was raised in Kotimaa magazine by physician Jane Marttila who was in charge of communicable diseases.

 Festival and event venues, themes and numbers of participants in the main concert in different years: